csound-flossmanual/csound-floss/book/07-b-triggering-instrument-instances.md

 0dbfs = 1

           massign   0, 1 ;assign all incoming midi to instr 1 giInstrs ftgen 0, 0, -5, -2, 2, 3, 4, 10, 100 ;instruments to be triggered

  opcode MidiTrig, 0, io
-;triggers the first inum instruments in the function table ifn by a midi event, ; with fractional numbers containing channel and note number information
+;triggers the first inum instruments in the function table ifn by a midi event ; with fractional numbers containing channel and note number information

 ; -- if inum=0 or not given, all instrument numbers in ifn are triggered